HealthPoint Teen Clinic

 Welcome students and parents/guardians!

 The Renton High School HealthPoint clinic is a health clinic inside Renton High School that is open to all students.
+You must register through DocuSIgn.
 The clinic opened in 2017 and is run by HealthPoint, a local Community Health Center with medical and dental clinics serving people across King County.
 HealthPoint collaborates with clinic partners Renton Area Youth and Family Services (RAYS) and King County Sexual Assault Resource Center (KCSARC) to provide a wide variety of services to the students of Renton High.
 Our goal is to serve the Renton High School community by making sure students are healthy, happy, and ready to learn!

 The clinic offers primary healthcare services, including: